Subject access request policy

 G. Circumstances in which your request may be refused

 We may refuse to deal with your subject access request if it is manifestly unfounded or excessive, or if it is repetitive.
 Where it is our decision to refuse your request, we will contact you without undue delay, and at the latest within one month of receipt, to inform you of this and to provide an explanation.
 You will be informed of your right to complain to the Information Commissioner and to a judicial remedy.

 We may also refuse to deal with your request, or part of it, because of the types of information requested.
 For example, information which is subject to legal privilege or relates to management planning is not required to be disclosed.
 Where this is the case, we will inform you that your request cannot be complied with and an explanation of the reason will be provided.

-We’ll review your digital marketing and show you what revenue and profit growth you could be getting
+We’ll review your current digital marketing strategy and show you what could be possible